bethanycayeradcliff/spokenweb-pedagogy-workshop/index.markdown

 layout: home
 ---

+Workshop run by Bethany Radcliff and Kylie Warkentin of AudiAnnotate

+## About the Workshop

+This workshop, put on by AudiAnnotate, seeks to share the pedagogy tools we are developing with SpokenWeb.
+This workshop will introduce attendees to ideas we have for using AUdiAnnotate in classroom (or group) settings.

 ## Workshop Agenda

 Note: If you would like to participate in the guided walkthrough, feel free to bring a link to an audio or video recording.
 The link should be a direct link to an mp3 or mp4 recording, ending in .mp3 or .mp4.
 If you don’t have an audio or video link, we will have sample audio available.